MicrosoftDocs/power-automate-docs/articles/run-scheduled-tasks.md

 ---
 # Run flows on a schedule

-Create a cloud flow that performs one or more tasks (such as sending a report in email).
+Create a cloud flow that performs one or more tasks (such as sending a report in email). <!--Note from Sweeny: Can we add an introductory paragraph about scheduled flows here?
+An introduction will provide essential context, and lead the reader forward.-->

 * Once a day, an hour, or a minute.
 * On a date that you specify.
-* After a number days, hours, or minutes that you specify.
+* After a number of days, hours, or minutes that you specify. <!--Note from Sweeny: Added a preposition here -->

 ## Create a recurring flow